-- 1. Must be for a public or public charter school-applications must be submitted for each public school or public chartered school that is applying.
-More than one school may apply in a district.
-Schools must have approval from the local education agency (LEA) superintendent or Charter School Administrator prior to application submission. - 2.
-The school must meet the state criteria for high need applications must include information that supports how the school is experiencing two or more of the following factors: - High concentrations of poverty (at least 40 percent) - Students experiencing housing instability and homelessness - Students in foster care - High rate of chronic absenteeism - Referrals to alternative education placements - Community and school violence - Substance misuse.
+- 1. Must be for a public or public charter LEA-applications must be submitted for each public LEA or public chartered LEA that is applying.
+Each District within a SAU must complete their own application.
+LEAs submitting applications must have approval from the Superintendent or Charter School Administrator prior to application submission. - 2.
+The LEA must meet the state criteria for high need applications must include information that supports how the LEA is experiencing two or more of the following factors: - High concentrations of poverty (at least 40 percent) - Students experiencing housing instability and homelessness - Students in foster care - High rate of chronic absenteeism - Referrals to alternative education placements - Community and school violence - Substance misuse.